 Women’s bodies go through a lot of changes during pregnancy.
 But while some bouts of discomfort and irritation can be self-managed, others should be checked out by your GP or midwife:

-- Abdominal pain: while it’s normal to have slight contractions through pregnancy (this is when you feel your stomach contracting and relaxing), if you experience a sudden pain that won’t go away, contact the hospital on 0151 702 4413.
+- Abdominal pain: while it’s normal to have slight contractions through pregnancy (this is when you feel your stomach contracting and relaxing), if you experience a sudden, sharp on going pain that won’t go away please come to come to the MAU immediately.

 - Pain when passing urine: this could be a sign of infection which will need treatment.
 Drink plenty of fluid and contact your GP within 24 hours.

 - Severe itching: while itching is common in pregnancy, severe itching without a rash (particularly in the last four months of pregnancy) can be a sign of a potentially dangerous liver disorder.
 Contact us on 0151 702 4413 if you are at all concerned.

 - Swollen ankles or hands: normally common but any sudden changes should be reported to your GP or midwife as it could be a sign of pre-eclampsia – high blood pressure and fluid retention in pregnancy.

 - Vaginal discharge: a discharge that is smelly or bloodstained may point to infection and you should be seen by your midwife or GP.

 - Headaches or dizziness: may indicate a change in your blood pressure which could be dangerous in pregnancy.
 Contact us on 0151 702 4413 if you are at all concerned.